JawherKl/kafka-go-microservices/README.md

 ### Contributing

    Feel free to open issues or submit pull requests if you'd like to contribute to this project.
 Contributions are welcome and appreciated!

-### License

-    This project is licensed under the MIT License - see the LICENSE file for details.